 - The average tenure for the SSE management team is over 5 years, this suggests they are a seasoned and experienced team.

 CEO & Executive Director

-Finance Director and Executive Director
+Finance Director & Executive Director

 Director of Investor Relations & Company Secretary

 Managing Director of Retail

 Average tenure of the SSE board of directors: